 5. Skip water in plastic bottles – including vitamin waters, herbal waters, and other bottle drinks pretending to be better than bottled water.
 Bring your own in a reusable water bottle.

-6. Choose products that have less packaging, and safer packaging (glass over plastic, toothpaste tube over tube AND a box etc.).
+6. Choose products that have less packaging, and safer packaging (glass or cardboard instead of plastic, toothpaste tablets in a glass container instead of a tube AND a box etc.).

 7. Skip the takeout containers.
 Bring your own bag or container if you suspect you’ll be getting takeout or bringing home leftovers.
 Learn more at Take Out Without, a campaign I started.
 Occasionally, we bend this rule if the containers are compostable.
 Be sure you actually compost it!